peterston-e/product-card-component-w7-soc/README.md

 ### Continued development

 A fun little warm up for the week ahead at School Of Code.
 I thought I was pretty good at CSS but it seems I have become a little rusty.
-I broke this project by planning how to structure the HTML and decided on what css tools i wanted to use.
+I started this project by planning how to structure the HTML and decided on what css tools i wanted to use.
 I opted to start the design with the mobile screen size then adapted for desktop and tablet.

 As it was a fairly simple design I only used flexbox to arrange the button's child elements and the body to position the card its self.
 For the desktop I turned on the grid to arrange either side of the card each taking up 1 fraction.